4 Quick Tips to Increase Online Security and Protect Your Crypto Assets

 Make sure it’s SSL certified

 Secure Socket Layer (SSL) is a widely used technology to secure the internet connection and safeguard sensitive data transmitted between two systems.
 SSL prevents bad actors from accessing and modifying any transmitting data, which often includes personal details.
 Websites that do not have SSL certificates are prone to attacks because they don’t adopt this technology to safeguard their connection and data.
 You can tell whether a website has an SSL certificate by looking at the padlock icon located just before the domain address on your web browser.
 It should look like this:

 At Hodlnaut, our platform runs on a secure cloud infrastructure on Amazon Web Services (AWS), and all traffic is encrypted with SSL encryption.

 We take security very seriously and do everything we can to keep all accounts secured and safe at Hodlnaut.
 By practicing cyber hygiene, you can help increase the security of your sensitive information and protect your crypto assets from hackers.

-Our current interest rates are 6.2% APY for BTC and 8.3% for USDC and USDT.
+Our current interest rates are 6.2% APY for BTC, 6.7% for ETH, and 8.3% for DAI, USDC, and USDT.
 Sign up for an account today and start earning interest on your crypto!